 Dirty Air Filter

 This is the most common reason for a central AC not blowing cold air.
 When your air filter has dirt buildup on it, the cold air won’t be able to flow through.
 Hence, your room will not be optimally chilled.
+You can either clean the filter yourself or have it professionally cleaned.
+If you’re not comfortable cleaning it, then have a professional do it for you.

 If this is the case, you need to replace your air filter with a new, clean one.
 Make sure to do this every six months.

 Located outdoors, the AC condenser unit is easily forgettable.
 Unfortunately, the unit may also get dirt buildup, which may cause your AC unit to be inefficient and perform poorly.
+However, regular HVAC condenser maintenance will help keep your unit clean and efficient.

 A leak in the refrigerant pipe may cause the freon level to decrease.
 With too little refrigerant, your AC will not be able to absorb heat optimally, resulting in a failure to decrease the air temperature.